Dragonheart: Production

 After Universal approved the screenplay and gave the go-ahead on the film, Johnson and De Laurentiis scouted Spain for filming locations.
 Johnson described Dragonheart as a phenomenon that took off in Hollywood since it was "a movie that everybody wanted to be in, and everybody wanted to score, and everybody wanted to be the cinematographer of, and everybody wanted to direct".
 For a campfire scene test, Johnson had the then-unknown Clive Owen fill in for Liam Neeson as Bowen opposite an animatronic Draco made by Jim Henson's Creature Shop.

 As the Creature Shop did tests for Draco, Industrial Light & Magic (ILM) did CGI tests for Jurassic Park.
 Universal believed waiting would be better as the CGI technology could benefit Dragonheart.
 Additionally, according to Johnson, Universal saw the Creature Shop test footage as the pretext for the final film's quality.
 The studio went behind his back, trying to remove him from the project and give it to an A-list director since Johnson only had one film to his name at the time.
 Raffaella De Laurentiis tried to negotiate the budget to one the studio would accept at around $21 million.
-Still, Universal wouldn't take an amount lower than $23 million and would ironically end up spending roughly triple the amount on the film.
+Still, Universal would not take an amount lower than $23 million and would ironically end up spending roughly triple the amount on the film.
 When Universal ended his contract, Johnson was only paid and given credit for writing the story and acting as executive producer.
 For his desired direction for the film, Johnson said: